Skip to main content

 Amending a Property Tax Credit Claim

-If you submit a Property Tax Credit Claim with your Homestead Declaration, you are allowed to amend or change household income only as reported on Schedule HI-144, Household Income, within three years of the October filing deadline.
-Beginning July 1, 2021, you may make the following amendments to Form HS-122, Homestead Declaration and Property Tax Credit Claim:
+If you submit a Property Tax Credit Claim with your Homestead Declaration, you are allowed to amend or change household income only as reported on Schedule HI-144, Household Income, within three years of the April filing deadline.
+You may make the following amendments to Form HS-122, Homestead Declaration and Property Tax Credit Claim, within three years of the April filing deadline:

 • housesite value,